-In the Export window, open the list at the top and choose a format for saving your slideshow.
-Save the video - choose this option to save the result as a video file.
+- 2. In the Export window, open the list at the top and choose a format for saving your slideshow. - 3.
+Click Browse to choose where you want to save your slideshow file and name your slideshow in the File Name box. - 4.
+Finally, click Start to save your slideshow as a video file.
+This may take a few minutes if the slideshow is very long.